What is equity? In short, it is the difference between the value of a property and the amount of any loan over that property.

 About Tamara Wrigley

 Tamara Wrigley has been a property developer for more than 23 years and is the co-owner of Carolans First National Real Estate Nambour, one of the Sunshine Coast region’s largest agencies.
-Tam purchased her first property at the age of 21 and now has a portfolio of over 30 properties.
-You can follow her Instagram and blog.
+Tamara purchased her first property at the age of 21 and now has a portfolio of over 30 properties.

 Header Image Source: Monster Ztudio (Shutterstock)